olliw42/mLRS-docu/docs/FRSKY_R9.md

 1. The serial port of the R9M module can be configured to work either as "serial" or "CLI".
 This is done by setting the dip switch 1 (left dip switch): off (switch down) = CLI, on (switch up) = serial.
 Note that the dip switch position is read only at power up, i.e., one needs to re-power the module to make any change effective.

-2. One needs to use a "Frsky inverter" dongle to connect a standard serial adapter.
-You either can buy one or build it yourself.
+2. One needs to somehow (un)invert the serial signals for most uses.
+You can buy or build a "Frsky inverter" dongle to connect a standard serial adapter.

-3. If you use the mLRS Lua configuration script for configuration and thus don't need the CLI for configuration, you can avoid the inverter dongle and use the one of the supported ESP32 boards with the mlrs-wifi-bridge sketch to connect via MAVLink wirelessly to a Ground Control Station.
+3. If you use the mLRS Lua configuration script for configuration and thus don't need the CLI for configuration, you can avoid the inverter dongle and just use the one of the supported ESP32 boards with the mlrs-wifi-bridge sketch to connect via MAVLink wirelessly to a Ground Control Station.
 The ESP32 can directly use the inverted serial signals.

 4. If you have the older 2018, "ACCST" version of the R9M, you will want to perform the Inverter Mod to allow reliable communication with the radio at higher bit rates.
 This is nicely documented in the [ExpressLRS documentation](https://www.expresslrs.org/hardware/inverter-mod/).
 Note that the newer 2019, "ACCESS" version of the R9M does not need this modification.